 While Garmin’s made some truly exquisite hybrid trackers in the past, the price made them hard to recommend.
 However, the Vivomove Sport finally gets things right.
 It looks like an analog Swatch, thanks to the hidden OLED display, but you don’t actually lose anything in terms of accuracy.

 For $179.99, you are giving up some things like built-in GPS and NFC payments.
 However, you do get push notifications and access to Garmin’s entire fitness tracking platform.
 There are some more jewelry-like trackers — Bellabeat’s lineup or the Fitbit Luxe come to mind — but the Vivosport Move’s design is a lot sturdier for active lifestyles.

-Best for iPhone owners
+Best fitness tracker for iPhone users

-Best for Samsung phone users
+Best fitness smartwatch for Samsung phones

 Best fitness smartwatch for Android

-Best for first adopters and elite athletes
+Best for early adopters and elite athletes

 The Whoop 4.0 is not for the casual enthusiast.
 Not only does it come with an expensive $30 monthly subscription, but the information it provides is only useful if you’re actively training for a cardio-intensive sport.
 If strength training is your main form of exercise, you’re better off looking elsewhere.
 Like the Oura Ring, this is a distraction-free tracker that specializes in sleep and recovery.
 The main difference is this has a more athletic bent.
 For instance, you’ll get way more insight into how much strain you’ve taken on in the past week.

 Whoop also provides a lot of novel ways to wear its tracker, including in underwear and arm/knee sleeves.
 This makes it an appealing option if you’re one of those unicorns who needs a secondary tracker to supplement another form of fitness tracking.
 Again, this is a tracker best appreciated by people who go hard and aren’t afraid to experiment.